Enabling e-Navigation: Today and Tomorrow

 Governments are major providers of the infrastructure supporting e-navigation.
 In the U.S. CMTS is charged with coordinating actions of the Federal agencies involved and in Canada this task falls to the Canadian Coast Guard.
 Covering both Canadian and U.S. activities in this session is important, given the shared waterways in the Pacific Northwest, the Great Lakes and the St. Lawrence Seaway.

 Cyber Security: Cyber Security is a hot topic about which mariners should know more in order to minimize the potential for intrusion into the systems upon which they depend.
 The standard for a secure on-board network has been developed by IEC (IEC 62611-450/460) and the authentication, authorization and encryption infrastructure of MCP will most likely be used to achieve cyber security for wireless communications and for cloud-based applications.
-For the purposes of this conference a ‘basic’ treatment is appropriate, covering three points:
+Three points will be covered:

 - • Overview of the problem